rogerinnova/Delphi-Examples/visualizing_math_functions_by_generating_firemonkey_meshes/README.md

 Unfortunately changes to Firemonkey after XE2 trashed the code.

-I was looking at similar code and reworked Ander's Code for Berlin.
+I was looking at similar code and reworked Anders' Code for Berlin.
 This folder contains my modified code.

 For Descriptions etc go to the original paper.